danielrriggs/danielrriggs.github.io/content/Planning & Goal Setting - Intent Model.md

-We can set all kinds of goals, but unless they come from the right place, we struggle to find the motivation to achieve them.
+We can set all kinds of goals, but unless they come from the right place, we struggle to find the [[Motivation]] to achieve them.

 There are probably some goals in your life you're highly motivated to do, but others which you *should* do, but struggle to enact upon.